scarpazza/rude/README.md

 you are rollerskating naked in a dark room full of sharp glass shards.

 ## Prerequisites
-Before you try, ensure you have the fuse3 and openssl libraries development packages installed, e.g.:
+Before you try, ensure you have the fuse3 and openssl packages installed, plus the Google test framework, e.g.:

-        sudo apt install fuse3 libfuse3-dev libssl-dev
+        sudo apt install fuse3 libfuse3-dev libssl-dev libgtest-dev

 or the equivalent packages for your distribution.